IgniteUI/help-topics/topics/02_Controls/igEditors/Config/03_Localizing_igEditors.md

 --- | --- |
 "monthNames"|The full names of the months in the calendar|
 "monthNamesShort"|The abbreviated month names, as used in the month header on the datepicker and as requested via the `dateFormat` option|
-"dayNames"|The long day names for use as requested via the `dateFormat` option|
+"dayNames"|The long day names for use as requested via the `dateDisplayFormat` option|
-"dayNamesShort"|The abbreviated day names for use as requested via the `dateFormat` option|
+"dayNamesShort"|The abbreviated day names for use as requested via the `dateDisplayFormat` option|
-"dayNamesMin"|The minimised day names for use as column headers within the datepicker|
 "datePattern"|The format for displayed dates when `dateDisplayFormat: "date"` is set|
 "dateLongPattern"|The format for displayed dates when `dateDisplayFormat: "dateLong"` is set|
 "dateTimePattern"|The format for displayed dates when `dateDisplayFormat: "dateTime"` is set|